Sophistt/Small_Projects/city_prediction/README.md

 - [Usage](#usage)

 ## Background
 Codes for creating data pipeline, training the model and results evaluation are similar.
 To save time and stop monotonous work, a template was created and we can quickly begin our work by only modifying a bit of codes through it.
+In order to test codes, data of cities are downloaded and recorded.
+Modify `data.py` to create the datapipe line and run `main.py` to begin the training process.

 ## Prerequisites